Nice to meet you.

 How to find your IP address

-Think of your IP address like your home address.
+Think of your IP address as your home address.
 In the same way that your street address allows the mail carrier to find your home and deliver your mail, your IP address is how your server is able to find your device among the billions of others that are connected to it.

 There are four easy methods of finding what your IP address is, so let’s get started with the first one.